cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 * We set the one template parameter, `KeyPairName` (note the weird way we have to set parameters)
 * We provided a one tag key and value that CloudFormation will use to tag all of the provisioned resources

-Multiple parameters you can separate them with a space, multiple tags are separated with a comma.
+You may separate multiple parameters with a space, multiple tags are separated with a comma.
 It's weird, I don't know why they aren't uniform.

 When provisioning is complete, you can head over to the [VPC web console][13] to inspect your new virtual cloud.
 There's not a lot to see, but if you choose "Yourq VPCs" from the left-hand navigation bar and then select your "Tutorial VPC" from the list, you can click the "Tags" tab and look at the tags associated with the resource.
 You'll see the tag we specified in the template (`Name`) and the tag we passed into the `create-stack` command (`Project`).
 CloudFormation also set several tags of it's own, linking the resource to the stack.